If you want to know which is the best for your ears when it comes to listening music, we have compared earbuds vs headphones here.

 The 1/4-inch connector above has a Tip/Ring/Sleeve design just like the 3.5mm connector.
 However, it is larger in length and also has a wider diameter.
 The 6.3mm plug can also come in different configurations such as TS and TRS.
 The TRS is much common and is used for balanced audio or stereo sound.

 This type of connector is commonly used in most consumer stereo equipment, and Hi-Fi systems.
 RCA is an abbreviation for Radio Corporation of America, the company that introduced this connector in the 1940s.
 RCA connectors are also referred to as RCA plugs, Cinch plug, or Phono connectors because they used to link phonographs to amplifiers.
+If you are using a turntable with a receiver and speakers, RCA connectors are required.

 These connectors are usually but not often colored red and white.
 The red channel is the right channel, while the white is the left channel, as pictured above.
 The colors are just to help you wire equipment and do not matter if you switch them around or use different colors as long as the same color is connected to its respective left or right ports at each end.